NanoComp/meep/doc/docs/Python_Tutorials/GDSII_Import.md

 print("S11:, {}, {}".format(args.res,S11))
 ```

-Note that in practice the mode monitor used to compute the reflected/incident fields should be at least *several pixels* to the right of the source in order to avoid any overlap due to discretization.
+Note that in practice the $S_{11}$ mode monitor used to compute the reflected/incident fields should be positioned at least *several pixels* to the right of the source in order to avoid any overlap due to discretization.

 <center>
 ![](../images/straight_waveguide_S11.png)
 </center>

-The figure above shows that at the largest resolution (200), the "with normalization" case produces a reflection coefficient that is ~10<sup>24</sup> times smaller than the "without normalization" case (i.e., ~10<sup>-31</sup> vs. ~10<sup>-7</sup>).
-While this is a large discrepancy in the *relative* value of the backscattered fields, an absolute value of 10<sup>-7</sup> (the "noise floor") is likely sufficiently small for most practical applications that a separate normalization run is usually not necessary.
+The figure above shows that at in the limit of infinite resolution, the "with normalization" case produces a reflection coefficient that is nearly 24 orders of magnitude smaller than the "without normalization" case (i.e., ~10<sup>-31</sup> vs. ~10<sup>-7</sup>).
+While this is a large discrepancy in the *relative* value of the backscattered fields, an absolute value of 10<sup>-7</sup> (the "noise floor") for the unnormalized case is likely sufficiently small for most practical applications that a separate normalization run is generally not necessary.

 Modes of a Ring Resonator
 -------------------------